 The only caveat we like to emphasize is that our advice to carry a big, long mortgage doesn’t mean you should buy a house you can’t afford.
 Ideally, you’ll buy as inexpensive a home as you can (provided it meets your needs) – and then get a big mortgage on it.
 If you’re uncertain whether the house you’re thinking of buying is truly affordable, talk to your financial advisor before signing any contracts.

-So even though we have a new tax law, the fundamental advice we’ve long espoused about mortgages remains intact: Carrying a big, long mortgage is still a powerful financial tool that can help you achieve your financial goals.
+So even though there is a new tax law, the fundamental advice I’ve long espoused about mortgages remains intact: Carrying a big, long mortgage is still a powerful financial tool that can help you achieve your financial goals.

 This material was prepared for informational and/or educational purposes only.
 Neither Financial Engines Advisors L.L.C (also referred to as Edelman Financial Engines) nor its affiliates offer tax or legal advice.
 Be sure to consult with a qualified tax or legal professional regarding the best options for your particular circumstances.